New Hampshire Required Landlord Disclosures

 New Hampshire requires landlords to make the following disclosures to tenants:

 Move-in checklist.
-Landlord must provide tenant with move-in checklist.
-Landlord must inform tenant that if tenant finds any conditions in the rental in need of repair, tenant may note them on the security deposit receipt or other writing.
-Not a true checklist.
-(N.H.
-Rev. Stat.
-Ann. § 540-A:6)
+Landlord must inform tenant that if tenant finds any conditions in the rental in need of repair, tenant may note them on the security deposit receipt or other writing (not a true checklist).

 Security deposit.
 Unless tenant has paid the deposit by personal or bank check, or by a check issued by a government agency, landlord must provide a receipt stating the amount of the deposit and the institution where it will be held.
 Regardless of whether a receipt is required, landlord must inform tenant that if tenant finds any conditions in the rental in need of repair, tenant may note them on the receipt or other written instrument, and return either within five days.
 (N.H.
 Rev. Stat.
 Ann. §§ 540-A:5 to 540-A:8; 540-B:10)